Melty Blood: Type Lumina: Plot

 The game is set in 2014, in the new continuity first established by Tsukihime -A piece of blue glass moon-, ten days before the events of the visual novel, unlike the earlier entries in the Melty Blood series set in 2001, a year after a hypothetical Satsuki Yumizuka route of original Tsukihime and a month after Kagetsu Tohya.
 Although some of the characters’ storylines alternatively take place during Tsukihime remake games -A piece of blue glass moon- and the upcoming -The other side of red garden-.

 Unlike the first game in the series, Type Lumina does not have an overarching story with a single point of view.
 Instead, each character has their own Story Mode that consists of multiple stages, with select encounters accompanied by conversations presented in a visual novel style, and an ending sequence.
 A Boss Rush story featuring Miyako, unlocks after completing all individual scenarios.

 Additional scenarios for Arcueid and Ciel, written by acpi based on the draft by Nasu, and a second Boss Rush story focusing on Noel, were added after release.
 The cutscenes were also updated, displaying dynamic character sprites in addition to their portraits, bringing the presentation closer to Arcade Mode of past Melty Blood games.

-It also features a crossover storyline between Tsukihime and Fate universes, which concludes in the third and fourth Boss Rush chapters, with Neco-Arc as a boss character.
-In the latter, a silhouette of Kagetsu Tohya’s main heroine Len briefly appears after the credits.
+It also features a crossover storyline between Tsukihime and Fate universes, which ends in the third and fourth Boss Rush chapters, with Neco-Arc as a boss character.
+In the latter, a silhouette of Kagetsu Tohya’s main heroine Len appears after the credits.
+She would later appear as a central character in Twi-Lumina.

 Characters

-The game features 14 fighters in its initial roster.
-Eight characters were added later as free downloadable content, bringing the total to 22.
+The game features fourteen fighters in its initial roster.
+Eight characters were added later as free downloadable content, bringing the total to twenty two.

+Twi-Lumina will eventually add another characters, with two character already confirmed to be in the game.